KingSora/OverlayScrollbars/packages/overlayscrollbars/README.md

   ClickScrollPlugin
 } = OverlayScrollbarsGlobal;
 ```

+You can use this [CDN Example](https://github.com/KingSora/OverlayScrollbars/tree/master/examples/cdn) as an reference / starting point.

 The examples in this documentation will use the `import` syntax instead of the `OverlayScrollbarsGlobal` object.
 Both versions are equivalent though.